oracle/graalpython/README.md

 <details>
 <summary><strong>Migrating Jython Scripts to GraalPy</strong></summary>

-To run Jython scripts, you will need a GraalPy distribution running on the JVM so you can access Java classes from Python scripts.
 Most existing Jython code that uses Java integration will be based on a stable Jython release&mdash;however, these are only available in Python 2.x versions.
-First, to migrate your code from Python 2 to Python 3, follow [the official guide from the Python community](https://docs.python.org/3/howto/pyporting.html).
+To migrate your code from Python 2 to Python 3, follow [the official guide from the Python community](https://docs.python.org/3/howto/pyporting.html).
-To facilitate migration from Jython, GraalPy provides a mode that is "mostly compatible" with some of Jython's features, minus of course that Jython implements Python 2.7 and we implement Python 3+.
-We describe the current status of the compatibility mode [here](docs/user/Jython.md).
+GraalPy also provides a [special mode](docs/user/Jython.md) to facilitate migration.
+To run Jython scripts, you need to use a GraalPy distribution running on the JVM so you can access Java classes from Python scripts.

 * Linux